-Smart infrastructure can provide new and exciting opportunities as well enhanced value and flexible benefits across all key sectors.
+Smart infrastructure can provide new and exciting opportunities as well as enhanced value and flexible benefits across all key sectors.
 The IET is at the forefront of this thinking within electricity power infrastructure and has published a number of papers and studies.
 This work is ongoing as it looks to extend thought leadership across other sectors and energy vectors.

 The key topics and challenges being faced by industry to meet today’s environmentally focussed market needs driven by the global decarbonisation agenda and involving the migration away from traditional approaches towards large scale, distributed and micro renewable generation.
 Covering: cross discipline engineering, renewable technologies and the new ways of thinking needed to assure global carbon targets are met.

 The innovations needed to be developed for the sector to meet future needs, demands and challenges will also need new ways of thinking about skills and talent as the sector adapts and changes.
 New technologies and new business models will develop to deliver new and improved services such as storage, carbon capture, demand/supply balancing, trading, smart communications and the use of data.